jsalazar/php-js-api-no-frameworks/README.md

 - `.htaccess` is setup so all requests to /api/ are handled by root `index.php`

+# Caveats
+- this is not for production code
+- the Javascript found in the `index.html` file is not transpiled (with Babel) so some of the syntax is not supported by IE.
+- no security layer was implemented
+- it is implemented to support POST calls only
+- there are no build steps

 # Requirements
 - Vagrant should be installed on your machine to run and work on this project
 - If you don't have it, try it out: https://www.vagrantup.com/downloads